Trauma

 There is fire and grit in you, too.

-Since then, I have gained expertise in assisting with other experiences of trauma, to include grief, domestic violence, violence, harassment, oppression, racism, sexism, abuse, and professional (first responders, medical personnel, advocates for people who are incarcerated).
+Since then, I have gained expertise in assisting with other experiences of trauma, to include grief, harassment, oppression, racism, sexism, abuse, and professional (first responders, medical personnel, advocates for people who are incarcerated).

 This approach recognizes the impact and disruption trauma can cause on your behavior, perspective, and mental health.
 We will work to build an understanding beyond just treating the symptoms of trauma and focus on your resilience to cope.
 I will be mindful of triggers and work to avoid any retraumatization.
 You will be seen as a whole person.
 We will find your pieces.